 Though ministerial candidates maintain their memberships in a local church, they are not eligible to serve as delegates to the conference once they have been received into the conference as ministerial candidates.
-If they are delegates when they become ministerial candidates, they must resign as delegates.
+If they are delegates when they become ministerial candidates, they may complete their term as delegates, but they may not be reelected as delegates.
+When ministerial candidates receive appointments to a local church by the MEGaP committee of the conference, they must resign as delegates.